Yainer Diaz Preview, Player Props: Astros vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 14th in MLB.

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (166 total, 1.3 per game).
+- Red Sox pitchers combine to give up 167 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.